Edchja/cheat-sheet/README.md

 # Cheat-Sheet

-Cheat Sheet is a collection about various topics that consits of
+Cheat Sheet is a collection about various topics that consists of

 - Documentations
 - Configuration Guides